ipfs/ipfs-docs/docs/concepts/content-addressing.md

 ::: warning Be mindful about parsing CIDs correctly.
 Avoid shortcuts.

-Unless you are the one who imported the data to IPFS, the length of a CID is not deterministic and depends on the length of the Multihash inside of it.
+Unless you are the one who imported the data to IPFS, the length of a CID is not deterministic and depends on the length of the multihash inside of it.

 To illustrate, passing a custom hash function will produce CIDs of varying lengths: